 If you are having a custom hearing aid, it is important you ask your audiologist to have the telecoil added, as it can not be added once the hearing aid has been made.

-The hearing aid generates extra low level sound to help mask your tinnitus or reduce its perceived loudness.
+A tinnitus masker is a device worn like a hearing aid.
+It generates extra low level sound to help mask your tinnitus or reduce its perceived loudness.

 Allows you to control how the device behaves.